AugmentedWeb/UserGUI/README.md

 ### Dynamic Navigation Tabs

-If the developer adds multiple pages to the GUI, navigation tabs will generated automatically.
+If you add multiple pages to the GUI, navigation tabs will generated automatically.

 ### Isolated Environment